Carmer/css/css_quiz_answers.md

 9. What display type is demonstrated in each of the following:
   ![image}](images/display_ans.png)

-10. When you specify `position: absolute` - the element will be positioned relative to what?  *The next parent element that is also "positioned".
+10. When you specify `position: absolute` - the absolutely positioned element will be positioned relative to what? *The next parent element that is also "positioned".
 If none, it defaults up to the `html' element* Does it remain in the normal flow?  *No*

 11. What else needs to be specified for a relative position to have any effect? *An offset property like `top`, `bottom`, `left` or `right`*